aershov24/full-stack-interview-questions/README.md

 #### Q: Why is Continuous monitoring necessary?
 #### Q: Explain what is DevOps ?
 #### Q: Mention what are the key aspects or principle behind DevOps?
-#### Q: How would you assess how â€œdeployableâ€ a system is?
+#### Q: How would you assess how “deployable” a system is?
 #### Q: How would you prepare for a migration from one platform to another?
-#### Q: Tell me about the worst-run/best-run outage youâ€™ve been a part of.
+#### Q: Tell me about the worst-run/best-run outage you’ve been a part of.
 What made it bad/well-run?
 #### Q: How would you make key aspects of a software system traceable?
 #### Q: How would you deploy software to 5000 nodes?
 #### Q: What is the difference between resource allocation and resource provisioning?